States of Jersey Homes

 - Family Group Home, 13-14 Clos de Roncier, St Clement

 - Family Group Home, 9-11 Blanche Pierre Close, Le Squez, St Clement

-- Brig-y-Don Convalescent and Holiday Home, Coast Road, St Clement
+- Brig-y-Don Convalescent and Holiday Home, La Grande Route de la Cote (Coast Road), St Clement

 - Family Group Home, 42 Don Road, St Helier

 - Junior Training Home, Saville Street, St Helier